David-Manniche/TheMarket/readme.txt

-    => 039093 - login popup having issue in maintenance mode => 040647 - admin> seo> image attributes> tags added are not removing => 040907 - Payment is not getting added to wallet
+    => 039093 - login popup having issue in maintenance mode => 040647 - admin> seo> image attributes> tags added are not removing => 040907 - Payment is not getting added to wallet => 043043 - Root category should be clickable .

 Enhancements:
     => Tax module upgrade